Nature’s Head ® Composting Toilet by Natures Head USA

 The small size of the Nature’s Head means it will probably not work for more than 2 people full time.The simplicity of the design requires a bit more involvement from the user than some of the larger, more expensive composting toilets.
 However, this simplicity is also a positive, since there are no mechanical raking systems or heaters to require maintenance or break down.
 The only thing that could possibly fail with the Nature’s Head is the fan, and that is a standard computer fan that can be replaced for a few dollars.
 This toilet should basically last forever.

-The Nature’s Head is a well-made unit that does what it is supposed to do.
-It is one of the least expensive composting toilets on the market at $960 including shipping (lower 48 states only, call for other locations), and will fit in very small spaces.
-There is a 30 day money back guarantee, (buyer pays shipping, however) and a 5 year warranty.
+The Nature’s Head by Nature’s Head USA is a well-made unit that does what it is supposed to do.
+It is one of the least expensive composting toilets on the market, and will fit in very small spaces.
+There is a 30 day money back guarantee, (buyer pays return shipping, however) and a 5 year warranty.
 Should you need to return the Nature’s Head, there is no “restocking fee” as there is with most composting toilets.
 It ships from Ohio by UPS, usually the next day.

 Here is a video with many tips and suggestions:

-The Nature’s Head composting toilet is $960 including shipping.
-(Lower 48 states only.
+The Nature’s Head composting toilet is $925 plus $35 flat rate shipping (Lower 48 states only.
 Call for shipping to other locations).

-You can read frequently asked questions about the Nature’s Head here.
+You can read frequently asked questions about the Nature’s Head Natures Head Frequently Asked Questions.

-There is a detailed Nature’s Head user’s guide here.
+There is a detailed Nature’s Head user’s guide Nature’s Head User Guide.

-Installation instructions and videos for the Nature’s Head are here.
+Installation instructions and videos for the Nature’s Head are Natures Head Instruction Manual.

 Thanks again for being so prompt, skilled, and courteous in handling this order, Richard.
 Our society certainly would benefit from more folks like you.
 Much appreciated!